FrankUrbainsky/file-away/readme.txt

 == Changelog ==

 = 1.1 =
 * When performing this update, it may not appear to complete the update process.
 Don't worry.
 It completes.
-Just reactive the plugin manually.
+Just reactivate the plugin manually.
 This won't be a problem with future updates.
 * Moved custom CSS folder from plugin directory to wp-content/uploads/fileaway-custom-css to ensure preservation of custom styles on plugin updates.
 Be sure to manually back up your custom stylesheet if you have one in the current custom-css folder.
 You won't ever have to do this again.
 = 1.0 =
 * Initial release